Explore the critical issues and meaning of art over time and place in this vigorous degree program, available in both

-Graduates in art history at the bachelor's degree level find employment opportunities in commercial art galleries, entry-level jobs with art publications and in museums.
-A graduate degree is essential for professional jobs; a master's degree prepares individuals to teach at the community college level, practice and publish as an art critic or writer, enhance one's own practice as an artist, or gain entry into museums, archives, historical societies, auction houses, publishing companies and academic presses as well as to art libraries.
-The doctorate is a necessity for employment as a university or college teacher and for responsible administrative posts in the museum and publishing world.
+A graduate degree is essential for professional positions; a master's degree prepares individuals to teach at the community college level, practice and publish as an art critic or writer, enhance one's own practice as an artist, or gain entry into museums, archives, historical societies, auction houses, publishing companies and academic presses as well as to art libraries.
+The doctorate is a necessity for employment as a university or college teacher and for responsible administrative and curatorial positions in the museum and publishing world.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: